The Beauty of Kyoto: A Guide to the Must-Visit Destination of Japan

 Kyoto does not have the large buildings and skyscrapers that fill the skyline of Osaka and Tokyo.
 Kyoto’s business district are restricted to 31 meters (101.7 ft) to protect the view and surroundings of Kyoto’s ancient temples and shrines.

-Kyoto's 1,000-year history ca be found around every corner.
-Kyoto’s long history is reflected Japanese city layout.
-It still has many of its traditional Japanese architecture lining narrow alleyways left over from it's early history as the ancient capital of Japan.
+Kyoto’s 1,000-year history is reflected Japanese city layout.
+It still has many of its traditional Japanese architecture lining narrow alleyways.
+Much remains from it's early history as the ancient capital of Japan.

 Here are a few things about traditional Kyoto that still remain today: